mailcow/mailcow-dockerized-docs/docs/b_n_r-coldstandby.md

 The script will detect errors automatically and exit.

-You may want to test the connection by running `ssh mailcow-backup.host.name -p22 -i/path/to/keyfile`.
+You may want to test the connection by running `ssh mailcow-backup.host.name -p22 -i /path/to/keyfile`.

 ## Backup and refresh the cold-standby